How Is Christian Marriage Counseling Different From Secular Marriage Counseling?

-Because sin impacts all persons in the world, it is also 0ften influences the mind, emotions and will of the individual, which lead to the rise of problems and issues within each person’s life.
+Because sin impacts all persons in the world, it is also influences the mind, emotions and will of the individual, which lead to the rise of problems and issues within each person’s life.
 Christian counseling recognizes that these difficulties can only be worked through by the motivational and guiding influence of the Holy Spirit.
 Christian counseling seeks to help facilitate this process.
-Through the guidance of a Christian counselor, and the willingness of the counselee, Christ is at work through the counselor and the counselee to bring thoughts, emotions and behaviors into alignment with how God desires us to feel, think and act.
+Through the guidance of a Christian counselor, and the willingness of the client, Christ is at work through the counselor and the counselee to bring thoughts, emotions and behaviors into alignment with how God desires us to feel, think and act.

 Cornerstone’s team of counselors share in the value of helping couples with through unresolved conflicts, personality and gender differences, lack of closeness or intimacy, unmet emotional needs, angry outbursts and stress from a Biblical and Spirit=led approach.
 These problems if not recognized and dealt with can often create marital dissatisfaction that end up becoming the roots that result in major marital issues such as addictions, anger management, depression and infidelity.

 At the root of many peoples unwillingness to seek marital problems is pride.
 We often believe we can solve our own problems.
 This can lead to the demise of a an individual and a marriage, especially when one spouse recognizes a need for help and the other refuses.
 Scripture tells us to examine ourselves (2 Corinthians 13:5).
 This include our marriages.
 When marital problems are not recognized and dealt with, they represent a potentially crushing threat to the marriage.

 Subscribe and Get Marriage Saving Tips and Updates

 The American Association of Christian Counselors